Francesco Cossiga: Early life

 At the age of sixteen, he graduated, three years in advance, at the classical lyceum Domenico Alberto Azuni.
-The following year he joined in the Christian Democracy, and three years later, at only 19 years old, he graduated in law and started a university career as professor of constitutional law at the faculty of jurisprudence of the University of Sassari.
+The following year he joined in the Christian Democracy, and three years later, at only 19 years old, he graduated in law and started a university career as a professor of constitutional law at the faculty of jurisprudence of the University of Sassari.

-During his period at the university he became a member of the Catholic Federation of University Students (FUCI), becoming the association's leader for Sassari.
+During his period at the university, he became a member of the Catholic Federation of University Students (FUCI), becoming the association's leader for Sassari.

 Beginnings of his political career

-After the 1958 general election Cossiga was elected in the Chamber of Deputies for the first time, representing the constituency of Cagliari–Sassari.
+After the 1958 general election Cossiga was elected to the Chamber of Deputies for the first time, representing the constituency of Cagliari–Sassari.

 In February 1966 he became the youngest Undersecretary of the Ministry of Defence, in the government of Aldo Moro.
 In this role he had to face the aftermath of Piano Solo, an envisaged plot for an Italian coup d'état requested by then President Antonio Segni, two years before.

 From November 1974 to February 1976 Cossiga was Minister of Public Administration in Moro's fourth government.